Changissnz/selfinterest/README.md

 specific topic; this is rather obtuse in wording but must be mentioned as a generalization of the expression decided on by sentience given their capabilities, that which includes their knowledge base.
 The convention of the ordering, knowing before acting, is a dogma in the permutatorial messiness of the world of unknown phenomena coupled with axioms of natural law known only to generate additional phenomena.
+Cases exist to challenge dogmas in these situations of permutatorial messiness, in other words.
+Perhaps the only fair statement on the dogma of knowing before acting is that the knowing allows for deciding on the best of the available choices.
+The knowing surely cannot be a cause automating change of preference and objective; this is a persuasive cause for valuation systems such as knowledge economies and an undeniable truth for cultural conflict, where knowing the other perspective is seldom enough out of the present divisions in resources and loyalties.